Frequently Asked Questions

 Q: How long will it take to make a draw on my construction loan?

-A: We process construction draw requests on Monday or Fridays.
+A: We process construction draw requests on within three business days of submission.
 The wait is 10-15 minutes at most, depending on the draw.

 Q: How can I apply for a Home Equity Loan or Line of Credit?